 What do they need to see?

-- A Donate button.
+- A Donate or Buy Now button.
 Above the fold.
 It’s that simple.
 Really.

-- Your success.
+- Some credibility.
 There are a number of ways to achieve this, but it’s mission critical.
 No one is going to back you if you can’t prove that you are, in fact, already making a difference in the world.

 - Feel they’re making a difference.
-This is the one that sets donors apart from consumers.
-Donors want to feel like their money is actually contributing to world peace… we want proof that our contribution will make something, somewhere, better for someone or something.
+This is the one that sets true supporters apart from consumers.
+Supporters want to feel like their money is actually contributing to making the world a better place.
+We want proof that our money will make something, somewhere, better for someone or something.

 Don’t let them swim away

-The truth is, today, online donors have shorter attention spans than ever.
-If your online presence isn’t up to snuff, we’ll click away faster than you can say, “Donate now!”
+The truth is, today, online supporters have shorter attention spans than ever.
+If your virtual presence isn’t up to snuff, we’ll click away faster than you can say, “Buy now!”

 And don’t be fooled into thinking this isn’t important.
-Online fundraising is growing by 10-20% a year.
-Your online presence is more than just a storefront for your organization.
+Your online presence is more than just a storefront.
 It’s the beginning of a relationship.

 You simply can’t wing it.
-Our expectations as donors have outpaced your wish to return to simpler times.
+Our expectations as consumers and active supporters have outpaced your wish to return to simpler times.

-Above all, remember that behind every online interaction, no matter if they donate or simply press the Like button, is someone who was inspired.
+Above all, remember that behind every online interaction, no matter if they spend their money or simply press the Like button, is someone who was inspired.